that-guy-matt/.dotfiles/README.md

 * Dparture
 * Open Dyslexic (as an option)

+## Color theme
+I am currently using catpuccin mocha as the terminal color theme.
+I am not sure I like it, but it seems popular.
+I may replace this if I stumble upon a better color theme.

 ## Configuration notes
 I use zsh mainly, but most of the configs are set in the /common/shell_exports file which is then imported into the .zshrc and .bashrc files, thus any settings that work for both are set there and imported into the respective rc file.